 - We also require Grade C in GCSE English

 - Not accepted

-Please contact us (using the details above) with queries about any other qualifications - we accept a wide range.
-If you are applying to us from outside the UK, please see our general entry requirements for information on accepted academic and english proficiency qualifications.
+- Please contact us with queries about any other qualifications - we accept a wide range.
+If you are applying to us from outside the UK, please see our country-specific pages for information on accepted academic and english language proficiency qualifications from your country.

 - It is desirable, but not essential, to have some experience of writing computer programs

 - This degree can be taken with a Year in Industry and with a Year of Study Abroad

 Understanding the nature of intelligence is one of the scientific challenges of the 21st century.
 Artificial Intelligence (AI) is a fascinating subject in which you build intelligent machines and study the nature of mind.
 On the engineering side, this field is especially relevant in today's world because of the benefits of making computers perform tasks that normally require human intelligence.

 From a scientific viewpoint, artificial intelligence is a multidisciplinary field that connects with computing, psychology, neuroscience, philosophy, mathematics and linguistics.
 As a result, this degree programme will give you all the computing skills you need to enter industry, while also allowing you to acquire scientific skills in order to pursue research.